-Our significant accounting policies are discussed in Note 1, Business and Summary of Significant Accounting Policies, of our consolidated financial statements included in our Fiscal 2022 Form 10-K. There have been no significant changes to these policies for the three months ended October 31, 2022, except as described in Note 1, Business and Summary of Significant Accounting Policies to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+Our significant accounting policies are discussed in Note 1, Business and Summary of Significant Accounting Policies, of our consolidated financial statements included in our Fiscal 2023 Form 10-K. There have been no significant changes to these policies for the three months ended October 31, 2023, other than the change in useful lives of our servers and networking equipment as described in Note 1, Business and Summary of Significant Accounting Policies, of our unaudited condensed consolidated financial statements included elsewhere in this Quarterly report on Form 10-Q.